Connectivity best practices to set up your IoT backend

 Power consumption will always be at odds with range and throughput.
 The more range and throughput you need, the more power your IoT devices require.
 Since power is one of the things you’re paying for when you operate an IoT network, a lower-power network will be more cost-efficient.

 Plan for device maintenance and updates

-Every IoT device on your network represents an access point into your network.
-One of the most common causes of security breaches is IoT devices that have out of date software.
+Every IoT device on your network represents an access point to that network.
+One of the most common causes of security breaches is IoT devices with outdated software.
+It’s easy to forget to update the software and firmware on your IoT devices, especially when they’re small things like sensors.
+Before setting up your network, establish policies and procedures for updating and maintaining your IoT devices.

 Never use default passwords and credentials

 Most IoT devices ship with default access credentials.
 These default credentials often get used because people don’t think to change them or don’t even realize there’s a way to access the device with a username and password.
 Make sure you check and secure every IoT device before deploying it on your IoT network.